 Step 6: Flush Your Razor Out

 Rinse the front and back of your razor with hot running water after each stroke to remove hair and excess lather.
-If the running water isn’t enough to remove stubble build up, gently tap the razor’s handle on the side of the sink, or use that crusty, old toothbrush that’s still hanging around to clean it out.
+If the running water isn’t enough to remove stubble build up, gently tap the razor’s handle on the side of the sink, or use a clean cloth or brush to clean it off.

 Step 7: Edge Under the Nose